 Multifamily market neighborhoods and resident quality

 In New York City, the Department of Consumer Affairs released a report on the ways neighborhoods influence residents’ financial health.
-It states, “One of the report’s most important findings is that grocery stores, financial service businesses, childcare, and affordable housing have a direct and significant impact, both positive and negative, on a neighborhood’s financial health.”
+It states that grocery stores, financial services businesses, childcare, and affordable housing have a direct and significant impact, both adverse and beneficial, on a neighborhood’s financial health.”

 There needs to be a balance for a market to perform over the long-term.
 Neighborhood trends and resident quality directly reflect that balance.

 So, how do you decide which geographic location has the best neighborhoods?